 For cotton: Next you'll need to refill your bucket with clean fresh water, or grab a garden hose to rinse the cleaning solution from the rug.
 Ensure you remove as much surface water as possible.

 For wool rugs: Again, grab fresh water and a clean cloth but do this by hand in the direction of the pile trying not to oversaturate the rug.
+'Once you have cleaned it, sponge it again using just water to remove all of the soap.
+Remove excess water using a towel and then leave the rug to dry.
+If the weather is nice them hang it outside.'

 5. Remove any stains